Code-Institute-Submissions/dev-timm-space-ride/README.md

 4. Click on the copy button next to the link to copy it.
 5. Open your IDE.
 6. Type ```git clone <copied URL>``` into the terminal.
-7. If everything done right, you should now see a cloned repository in your IDE.
+7. If everything's done right, you should now see a cloned repository in your IDE.

 ## Credits
 ### Images & Icons